dnc1994/MKVSplitter/Readme.md

 Usage
 -----
-Make sure that the script and the MKV file (also ffprobe.exe and ffmpeg.exe for Windows) Then just run MKVSplitter.py
+Make sure that the script and the MKV file are in the same folder (also ffprobe.exe and ffmpeg.exe for Windows) Then just run MKVSplitter.py

 Author